rehierl/node-tree-outliner/3-basic-design/3-1-0-section-states.md

 only allowed to change the state of a section.

 However, a single node event can still be used to execute multiple section events.
-A node event can still create, initialize and open a declared section.
+A node event can be used to create, initialize and open a declared section.
 Also, a single node event could technically open and close a section.
 Obviously, and in the latter case, such a section would then always be empty.

 **CLARIFICATION**
 A section that counts as being "initialized" is neither "open" nor "closed".

-The goal must be to have clear definitions, for each and every section, which state when a section has to be opened and when it has to closed.
-That is, it must count as an implementation, or even a design error, if an implementation would try to execute an undefined state transition.
+The goal must be to have clear definitions, for each and every section, that state when a section has to be opened and when it has to closed.
+That is, it must count as an implementation, or even a design error, if an implementation would try to execute an undefined state transition (e.g. re-open an already closed section).

 The contents of a section, that still counts as being "initialized", must be understood to be "undefined".
 As such, no statements can be made with regards